|Doug Cunningham, Fossil Preparator and Field Specialist

 Recent and Forthcoming Publications

 Hungerbühler, A., B. Mueller, S. Chatterjee and D.P.
 Cunningham.
-In Review.
+2013.
 Cranial Anatomy of the Late Triassic Phytosaur Machaeroprosopus, with the Description of a New Species from West Texas.
+Earth and Environmental Science Transactions of the Royal Society of Edinburgh 103:269-312.

 Cunningham, D.P., A. Gedeon, and M.O.
 Houle.
 2004.
 The Resolution of Problems Involved in the Construction of a Postosuchus kirkpatricki mount.
 Abstract, Journal of Vertebrate Paleontology, 24(3): 49A.